abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-05-09-the-case-of-the-case.md

 ---
 category: blog
 title: The case of "The case".
-Why did I spend 7 years to write a 27000-word novel
+Why did I spend 7 years writing a 27000-word novel
 layout: blog
 ---